alexdotis/Chibisafe-Sharex-Scraper/README.md

 # Supported links:

-* cyberdrop.me
-* bunkr.is
-* pixl.is
-* putme.ga
+- <cyberdrop.me>
+- <bunkr.is>
+- <pixl.is>
+- <putme.ga>

 # Installation

-If you already have Git installed, you can use `git clone`
+You will need to install [git](https://git-scm.com/), and then run `git clone [repository url]` from your terminal/cmd.

+To run this, you will also need [python](https://www.python.org/), if you will be installing from windows, also don't forget to check Add to PATH box during the installation!

-1. You need to install the packages according to the configuration file with the following command `pip3 install -r requirements.txt`
+After that, you will need to install the needed python packages.
+To do that, run `pip3 install -r requirements.txt` (if that won't work, you can also try `python3 -m pip install ...`)

-> For Windows

-Add Python to your PATH [Using Python on Windows](https://docs.python.org/3/using/windows.html)

 # Run Script

-To run python script, just type the following command

-`python3 main.py -u <url>`
+To run python script, just type the following command `python3 main.py -u <url>`

-# Commands
+# Command usage

 `-u` **Required** - The url which contains images or videos.
 Supported links: `pixl.is`, `cyberdrop.me`, `putme.ga`, `bunkr.is`

 `-p` **Optional** -  Show progress bar from each url.
-By default its False
+By default it's False

-`-w` **Optional** - MAX_WORKERS.
-Define the maximum amount of workers for downloading.
-By default are 20 and its fast enough
+`-w` **Optional** - Maximum amount of workers for downloading.
+By default it's 20 which is usually fast enough

 By default displays the progress bar for downloaded files.